I Want To...

 Michael J. Klag, M.D., M.P.H. (ex officio)

-Dr. Michael J. Klag is Dean of the Johns Hopkins Bloomberg School of Public Health, the oldest and largest independent graduate school of public health in the world.
+Dr. Michael J. Klag is the former Dean of the Johns Hopkins Bloomberg School of Public Health, the oldest and largest independent graduate school of public health in the world.
 The School currently has programs in more than 120 countries, with over 2,000 students who come from approximately 80 countries.
 He is chair of the Association of Schools of Public Health and chair of the NIH Advisory Board on Clinical Research.